BigglesZX/react-sanity-image/README.md

 $ npm install
 ```

 Storybook is included to facilitate local development and testing.
-You'll need to configure a connection to a Sanity project from which an image asset can be retreived for use in stories.
+You'll need to configure a connection to a Sanity project from which an image asset can be retrieved for use in stories.

 Copy the included `.env.example` file to `.env` and edit it to add your project details and the ID of an asset to fetch.
 You can find one by querying `imageAsset` documents within your project (`*[_type == "sanity.imageAsset"]`).